Barr's summary of Mueller report sparks GOP celebration, fresh Dem calls for full release

 In a follow-up tweet, Nadler said that he'd like Barr to testify before Congress.
 "In light of the very concerning discrepancies and final decision making at the Justice Department following the Special Counsel report, where Mueller did not exonerate the President, we will be calling Attorney General Barr in to testify before @HouseJudiciary in the near future," he said.

+On that issue, said Blumenthal, "the Special Counsel tossed a jump ball, and the Attorney General tipped it to President Trump, but shared none of the information supporting his conclusion."

+Sen. Chris Murphy, D-Conn., said no conclusions could be drawn from the current release.
+"Maybe Barr’s interpretation is right.
+Maybe it’s not.
+But why the heck would we be ok with an ally of President, appointed because of his hostility to the Mueller investigation, tell us what the report says?
+Give Congress the report.
+Give the public the report.
+Now."

-Rep. Bill Pascrell, D-N.J., tweeted that Barr's letter “leaves more questions than answers.
+Rep. Bill Pascrell, D-N.J., agreed, tweeting that Barr's letter “leaves more questions than answers.
 A sanitized summary from Trump’s handpicked bodyguard is not acceptable.
 Barr has his finger on the scale to protect Trump.
 The full report should be released immediately."

 The House recently voted unanimously that the full Mueller report be released to the public.